lzh-mb-mod/RTSCamera/README.md

 This mod does not read or write stuffs to your game save.
 Installing or removing this mod has no impact on your game save.

 ## Features
+- Free camera mode switchable at any time.

+- Clickable troop cards.

+- Command your troops to attack any enemy formation.

+- Select your formation by middle clicking on units in formation.

+- Control one of your soldiers and continue fighting/commanding after player character is injured in battle.

+- Watch any unit and optionally take control of any unit in player team.

+- Change time speed in battle, or pause the battle.

+## How to Use
 - You can press `F10` to switch to free camera and press again to switch back.
 Player character will be controlled by AI when switched to free camera.

   - You can press `L` and check `Use Free Camera By Default` to automatically switch to free camera when entering a battle.